 Conversely, you cannot require more than a two-week notice from your employee.
 This contract should be in both English and your employee's native language, and both you and your employee must sign the contract.

-After signing this contract, the next step is for your employee to get a visa.
+After signing this contract, the next step is for your employee to get a visa for U.S> entry.
 Your employee should start on the website for the U.S. embassy in his or her home country or country of residence.
 There, your employee can determine which consulate will issue the visa and also start the process.

-There is an online application for a B-1 visa and an application fee (as of mid-2017, it is $160).
-Before completing the application, be sure to read and follow any special rules or procedures that the consulate has, as indicated on the consulate’s website.
+There is an online application for a B-1 visa and an application fee (as of mid-2021, it is $160).
+Before completing the application, be sure to read and follow any special rules or procedures that the consulate has, as indicated on the its website.

 After the application is complete, your employee will receive an appointment for an interview.
-You may or may not be able to go to the interview with your employee (different consulates have different rules).
-In either case, be sure that your employee understands the rules for a domestic worker visa and has gathered the required documents.
-Your employee should bring along the contract and the documents noted in the article “Can I Bring My Nanny or Another Domestic Worker to the United States for a Limited Period of Time?”
+You might or might not be able to go to the interview with your employee (different consulates have different rules).
+In either case, be sure that your employee understands the rules for a domestic worker visa and has gathered the contract and other supporting documents.

 If the consulate is satisfied, it will give your employee a B-1 visa with which to enter the United States.